sw478/multidimensional-sudoku/README.md

 # sudoku

 This project features a sudoku solver written in C. C was chosen since a good portion of this code takes advantage of pointer logic.
-It uses Donald Knuth's Algorithm X and dancing links data structure to solve this exact cover problem.
+It uses Donald Knuth's Algorithm X and a dancing links data structure to solve this exact cover problem.
 This program can be used to solve other exact cover problems, such as pentomino tiling or the n-queens problem.

 	https://en.wikipedia.org/wiki/Exact_cover